paradoxmr24/libraries/DataSource/DataSource_dev.md

 #### getMatchQueries(stages)

-The `getMatchQueries` method is a private method that filters and returns an array of match queries from an array of stages.
+The `getMatchQueries` method is a private method that filters and returns an array of match queries from an array of stages (Aggregation Stages).

 ```javascript
 getMatchQueries(stages) {